 They see us unlocking the house, and unlocking the car, and they find it interesting and want to copy us, which is cool!
 Unless they find your keys, and then you will never see them again!

-As I mentioned early in this article, toys with locks and keys help to develop motor skills in young children.
+As I mentioned earlier in this article, lock and key toys for toddlers help to develop fine motor skills in young children.
 Motor skills have been linked to improved school readiness, which is a huge reason why you should be encouraging it.